-The session began with an introduction to the project and what we had planned to do over the 5 weeks.
+The first session began with an introduction to the project and what we had planned to do over the 5 weeks.
 We’d met with the residents group previously to discuss the project and what they’d like to produce so they were already familiar with our ideas and ways of working.
 This week’s focus was on discussing ideas of home and how people felt about the different places they’d lived.
 Ideas ranged from food, safety, family, community and geographic location.
 We recorded everyone talking about their experiences of different homes and then spent the rest of the session taking photographs around the inside and outside of the flats.

 The second week focused around using the photographs we’d taken in the previous week and photo collaging them with personal objects that people brought along to the session.
 We also elaborated on some of the themes discussed in the previous session to collect more recordings for the film.

 In week 3 we began to bring the images together in a film format.
 The group were introduced to iMovie in the session, although some of them had already started testing it out because they had access to the iPads between the sessions through the 100% Digital scheme.
 This meant that they were able to engage further with the technology and they were also able to include clips they’d taken between the sessions, such as timelapse videos from their flats over the city.
 Throughout the session it became clear that having access to the community room was of utmost importance to residents in the flats as part of their aim to build a community.

 Upon arriving to the fourth session we were confronted with Site Office signs on the door to the community room.
 The flats were due to have new sprinklers fitted and the room had been designated as an office for the workers without informing the residents who had been using it for the previous two years.